rcbops/support-tools/grizzly-upgrade/README.md

 Our general strategy will be this:

+* Stop chef-client on all of the nodes to ensure ordering
 * Upload the new grizzly cookbooks
 * Update the environment to indicate that upgrade should be performed
+* Stop all openstack services on secondary infrastructure nodes if applicable.
 * Run chef client on the infra nodes
 * Run chef client on the compute nodes